NachoSEO/Franky/README.md

 # Franky
-Check Google trends for unlimited keywords
+Check Google trends for unlimited keywords.
+Header of the csv lst must be "Keyword"